 PDFs offer a password lock feature, perfectly adequate for locking content, and preventing copy and paste, as well as for text editing. ePUBs can go much further, using DRM (Digital Rights Management) protection.
 This means your document cannot be shared without permission and it can be time or device limited using encrypted access keys.
 This gives your publication a copyright safeguard and, by adding to a service such as Apple iBooks or Google Play Books, you can also charge for downloads.

 Want to know more?
-Check out our ePUB service booklet or get in touch…
+Get in touch…

 Gravel Hill House